Are you buying thinking of buying home in the Danbury,CT Area?

 When we find your dream home, we will get together to write up an offer.
 The offer information such as the price, how much money you will be putting down, items you want included in the sale, and how soon you would like to close after an offer is accepted.
 I also include on the offer that it is conditional for buyers to secure financing & have a home inspection.

 When we send in your offer, you will make the earnest deposit check payable to your attorney.
 This money goes toward your purchase price & once contracts are signed after the offer is accepted and the home goes through inspections, it gets sent over to the sellers attorney.
-Also with an offer, buyers typically get the property disclosure forms from the sellers which talk about how much the seller knows about the main systems of the house (roof,furnace, etc) to the best of their knowledge.
+In addition to the offer, there is other paperwork that is needed to be filled out that we can go over.
 If you offer is accepted, we typically close between 45 to 60 days which should be enough time to obtain financing.
 I also have the systems available for you to sign electronically.

 Step 6 – Negotiate

 More often than not, if your offer price & terms are reasonable, there is usually a counter offer from the sellers.
 We can talk about the counter offer, either take it, decline it or go back to the sellers with another counter.

 The market determines how we work with the negotiations.
 Most homes in the Danbury area if the asking price is fair are selling between 95-98% of the listing price.
-I have also seen several well priced homes get multiple offers, which results in the home usually end up selling for higher than the listing price.
+I have also seen several well priced homes get multiple offers, which usually results in the house selling for full asking price or higher.
 We will work together to stick within your budget.
 Not only does the offer have to be acceptable to you, it also has to be acceptable to the sellers & vice versa.

 Step 7 – Building Inspection & Contracts